Active Particles Destabilize Passive Membranes

 Recently, synthetic model systems, such as vesicles loaded with bacteria~\cite{Takatori2020}, Janus colloids~\cite{Vutukuri2020} or magnetic rollers~\cite{Kim2025}, have allowed the interplay between active mechanics and membrane response to be examined.
 Through interactions with the active particles, the vesicles can exhibit non-equilibrium fluctuation spectra~\cite{Takatori2020} and extreme shape instabilities~\cite{Vutukuri2020}, including division~\cite{Kim2025}.

 In this Letter, we present a theoretical framework to describe these instabilities.
-As a canonical example, we consider spherical active Brownian particles (ABPs) with radius $b$ confined to one side of an infinite membrane.
+As a canonical example, we consider hard, spherical active Brownian particles (ABPs) with radius $b$ confined to one side of an infinite membrane.
 This geometry is appropriate for exceedingly large vesicles and enables analytical progress while capturing the essential physics.
+Similarly, we consider ``dry'' ABPs with no hydrodynamics to compare with recent simulations~\cite{Vutukuri2020} performed in the same limit.
 By explicitly solving for the pressure exerted by ABPs on the fluctuating membrane, we show that their influence can be captured by renormalizing the membrane’s physical properties: they introduce \textit{non-local interactions} and can \textit{reduce} both the surface tension and the bending modulus.
 Crucially, when these effective parameters become negative, a membrane \textit{stable} in equilibrium can undergo an \textit{activity-induced instability}, the qualitative thresholds and morphology of which agree well with recent simulations and experiments.

 We begin with the dynamics of a passive, impermeable membrane interacting with a suspension, active or passive~\cite{Sahu2017, Sahu2020}.
 The membrane is immersed in a $d$-dimensional solvent and is flat at rest (a line in $d = 2$ or a plane in $d=3$ with no spontaneous curvature).
 The normal coordinate to the flat membrane is $z$, and $\mathbf{x}$ denotes the $(d-1)$ coordinates along it.
 Deviations from flat are described by the height function $h(\mathbf{x}, t)$~\cite{Kamien2002}.